carbon-footprint/carbon-footprint.github.io/_posts/2020-02-08-weve-had-one-yes.md

 <br/>

 There really were too many fantastical stories to recall them all.
-After taking everything in at the gallery we set out in search of lunch at Circular Quay and by chance ran into a colleage from Sydney!
+After taking everything in at the gallery we set out in search of lunch at Circular Quay and by chance ran into a colleague from Sydney!

 "Any recommendations for lunch nearby?"<br/>
 "No, not around here.
 It's not like Melbourne where you can get good food on every street corner."